endlos99/xdt99/doc/MANUAL.md

 object code.

-GPL byte code is the native format for GROMs, so we can use `gahello.gbc` right away with the FinalGROM if we rename the file to something ending in `G`, for example, `gahellog`.
+GPL byte code is the native format for GROMs, so we can use `gahello.gbc` right away with the FinalGROM if we rename the file to something ending in `g.bin`, for example, `gahellog.bin`.

 Other hardware, such as the GRAM Kracker, also use GPL byte code files, but additionally expect some header information `xga99` currently not provides.